-This easy Caprese salad is filled with ripe tomatoes, mozzarella balls, fresh basil and then topped with a homemade balsamic glaze for the most delicious combination.
-Serve this crowd pleasing summertime salad as a side, appetizer or a light meal with crusty bread!
+This easy Caprese salad is filled with ripe tomatoes, mozzarella balls, fresh basil and then topped with a homemade balsamic glaze for a simple summer side dish!

 This post may contain affiliate links.
 Read disclosure policy.

 This is one of my favorite dishes to bring to a BBQ.
 It’s so fresh and flavorful and incredibly simple to whip up.
-Some of my other top picks are pasta salad, Greek salad and cucumber tomato salad.
+Some of my other top picks are pasta salad with Italian dressing, Greek salad and cucumber tomato salad.

 A fresh Caprese salad is the ultimate summer side dish!
 You just can’t go wrong with fresh tomatoes, mozzarella and basil topped with balsamic.
 For an easy appetizer, I love to layer it on toast for bruschetta Caprese or make Caprese bread.
 I have even made Caprese pizza!